Japan Music Week: History

-2009-2011
+2009–2011

 Japan Music Week kicked off with a big networking party at the well-known Shibuya club, O-East, on November 9, 2009.
 It was accompanied by panel discussions and seminars, and immediately followed by “Best of Japan,” a concert that aimed to showcase Japan-based artists, such as Kinlay Band and Kev Gray & The Gravy Train.
 Bands from abroad included the popular New Zealand rap-fusion outfit, Nesian Mystic.
 However, a lack of funding and the mixed reviews of 2009, saw serious organizational problems for 2010.

-Criticism & Sponsorship
+Criticism and sponsorship

 Comments on the JMW-related forums criticized the event for its lack of organization and overkill of events, with music ranging from Afghanistan Night to Hong Kong Night, which some musicians felt was clogging up the schedule with empty events for the sake of diversity.
 The finite number of guests and venues also meant audience figures was split too thinly with some clubs allegedly complaining of low turnouts.

 Lynch, together with Tokyo-based events organizer, Jhoana Mendieta, secured sponsorship from Marlboro for the 2011 event, which enabled substantial funding for artists that offer free downloads and set up events.
 Lynch has stated, “We aim to provide a showcase for emerging artists, and to stimulate the local and international music industry to find strong new directions in the face of its many challenges.”.
 He clearly stands by his vision, "I believe next year we could have 100 or 200 cities in Japan Music Week."